swift-server-community/mqtt-nio/Sources/MQTTNIO/MQTTNIO.docc/mqttnio-tracing.md

 }
 ```

 By default `withMessageSpan` creates a span that is the child of the current span and then adds a span link to the propagated publish tracing context.
-Alternatively you can call `withMessageSpan` with `createChildSpan` to create a span that is a child of the propagated publish tracing span.
+Alternatively you can call `withMessageSpan` with `createChildSpan` set to `true` to create a span that is a child of the propagated publish tracing span.

 ## Configuration